Input Controls

 })

-The selected language is accessible via data["lang"]
+The selected language is accessible via data["lang"] in the scraping function.

 addCountrySelect